 Dwelling, Two-Family.
-A building on a tract containing two (2) dwelling units, arranged EITHER:
+A building on a tract containing two (2) dwelling units, including:

-- side by side (referred to in this Ordinance as a Semi-Detached Dwelling) where each unit is totally separated from the other by an unpierced wall extending from ground to roof; OR - one on top of the other (referred to in this Ordinance as a Duplex) where each unit is separated from the other by an unpierced ceiling and floor extending from exterior wall to exterior wall, except for a common stairwell exterior to both dwelling units.
+- Semi-Detached Dwelling: A Two family dwelling where each unit is totally separated from the other by an unpierced wall extending from ground to roof; OR - Duplex: A two family dwelling where each unit is separated from the other by an unpierced ceiling and floor extending from exterior wall to exterior wall, except for a common stairwell exterior to both dwelling units.

 Dwelling Unit.
-One (1) or more rooms, designed occupied or intended for occupancy as a separate living quarter or unit, containing cooking, sleeping, and sanitary facilities provided within the dwelling unit for the exclusive use of a single family maintaining a household.
+One (1) or more rooms, designed, occupied or intended for occupancy as a separate living quarter or unit, containing cooking, sleeping, and sanitary facilities provided within the dwelling unit for the exclusive use of a single family maintaining a household.

 Dwelling Unit, Apartment.
-One unit within a multi-family dwelling occupied by a renter or non-owner.
+One dwelling unit within a multi-family dwelling..

 Dwelling Unit, Accessory Apartment.
-A single dwelling unit within a portion of a main building or in an accessory building located on the same lot with the main building, used for servants employed on the premises, or for rent.
+A single dwelling unit within a portion of a principal building or in an accessory building located on the same lot with the principal building.
 Such facilities may or may not have separate utility meters.